SamratK/SelfAdjustingTernarySearchTree/README.md

 <ul>
 <li>tou values can be normalized after number of searches.</li>
 <li>Tree restructuring can be avoided for unsuccessful searches.</li>
-<li>TreeVisualizer can be improved to better display the nodes.</li>
+<li>TreeVisualizer can be improved for better display of nodes.</li>
 </ul>